Research

 Evolution of Beneficial Prophage

-We have implemented the lysis and lysogeny lifecycles of bacteriophage in Symbulation and the possibility for a prophage to provide a benefit or harm to the lysogen.
-This is a work in progress.
+We implemented the lysis and lysogeny lifecycles of bacteriophage in Symbulation and the possibility for a prophage to provide a benefit or harm to the lysogen.
+We should that lysogenic bacteriophage can evolve towards mutualism.

 Evolution of Endosymbiosis

-We have implemented the ability of symbionts to live outside of hosts and engage in ectosymbiosis, enabling the study of the evolution of endosymbiosis from a free-living state.
-This is a work in progress.
+We implemented the ability of symbionts to live outside of hosts and engage in ectosymbiosis, enabling the study of the evolution of endosymbiosis from a free-living state.
+We found that most mutualistic symbionts evolved from originally parasitic symbionts via the Co-opted Antagonist route.

 Sheep Color Evolution in Minecraft